exonum/exonum-doc/src/advanced/consensus/requests.md

 Cancelling a request means cancelling a corresponding timeout as well.

+### Receiving Transaction

+If this is the last transaction required to collect a known `Propose`, cancel the corresponding `RequestTransactions`.

 ### Consensus Message from Bigger Height

 - Update info about the height of blockchain on the corresponding node